Shana, it’s time for another brilliant and exciting Hpathy Quiz! You don’t have any of your usual “announcements”, do you? Good!

 Hello everybody!
 Is the caller there?
 You’re on the air at hpathy.com!

 I think the remedy this month is Argent Nitricum.
 It is under sensation of constriction in bladder, is in bold under urging and also has a craving for sugar.
 The patient also has a lot of nervous anxiety surrounding her job too with restlessness.

-It’s a good thought, you make a good case for Argent-nit; but the rubric you picked (sensation as if bladder is constricted) is a sub-rubric under “bladder, constriction” and only contains 2 remedies–Argent-nit. and Digitalis; whereas, the main rubric (Bladder, constriction) contains 42 remedies!
+It’s a good thought, you make a good case for Argent-nit; but the rubric you picked (sensation as if bladder is constricted) is a sub-rubric under “bladder, constriction” and only contains 2 remedies–Argent-nit. and Digitalis; whereas, the main rubric (Bladder, constriction) contains 42 remedies!!!!
 And there’s really no reason to risk losing the correct remedy by opting for the small sub-rubric when it doesn’t really distinguish itself from the main rubric!
 “Bladder: constriction”, after all, IS a sensation, for all intents and purposes.
 There’s actually no way to determine if the bladder is REALLY constricted unless you do an X-ray of some sort, and what’s the likelihood that that’s gonna to happen?
-So to my way of thinking, “Bladder, constriction” is a sensation; so, bypassing that in favor of a sub-rubric with only 2 remedies would be very risky.
-Maybe best to combine the two rubrics.
+So to my way of thinking, “Bladder, constriction” is a sensation; so, bypassing that in favor of a sub-rubric with only 2 remedies in it would be very risky.

-Also, Argent-nit. is very hot.
+Also, here’s a problem.
+Argent-nit. is very hot.
 Our patient is very cold.